pobeidy1/Py-to-Word/README.md

 # Py to Word
- Python code canto be used to create a word document or to add to an existing one.
+ Python code that be used to create a word document or to add to an existing one.